AdaCore/aws/docs/source/high_level_services.rst

 interface :ref:`AWS.Templates`.
 This means that you can use the default directory template or provide your own.

-see :ref:`AWS.Services.Directory` for complete spec and services descriptions.
+see :ref:`AWS.Services.Directory` for the complete specification and description of this service.

 .. _Dispatchers: